af/votesplit2011/README.md

 You'll want to choose "Federal Electoral Districts" and "Cartographic Boundary File"

-Then run the following (you may need to run `npm install topojson` first):
+Then run the following (you will need to `npm install topojson` first):

 ```
 topojson -p +districtId,districtName,+totalVotes,+CPC,+LPC,+NDP,+GPC,+BQ \